Laser Pigment Removal Singapore

 The treatment of Melasma remains challenging, and is associated with a high recurrence rate.
 Treatment options include topical lightening agents, chemical peels and Laser treatments in refractory cases.

-Our Laser Pigment Removal Program can help melasma that is not responding to lightening products.
+Our Laser Pigmentation Removal Program can help melasma that is not responding to lightening products.

 What are Sun Spots?